 - Butter baking sheets or line them with parchment paper.

-- Beat butter with both sugars in a large bowl until creamy.
+- Beat the softened butter with both sugars in a large bowl until creamy.
 You can use the stand mixer with the paddle attachment or a hand-held electric beater.

 - Add egg, vanilla and almond extract (if using) and mix well.

 - Add the dry ingredients (flour, baking powder, baking soda, and salt) and mix at low speed until a few dry spots remain.
-Don’t overbeat at this point.
+Don’t overbeat at this point, and scrape the sides of the bowl and bottom with a rubber spatula to integrate well.

-- Add white chocolate chips and mix until no dry spots remain.
-I like to switch to a spatula for this part.
+- Add the white chocolate chips and mix with a spatula until no dry spots remain.

-- Bake for 10 to 12 minutes, until edges are firm and cookies are golden but still soft in the center.
+- Bake for 10 to 12 minutes, until edges are firm and cookies are slightly golden brown but still soft in the center.

 - Let cool completely on cooling racks or a wire rack.